 Everyone’s familiar with the ‘January blues’, that let-down feeling you get after the Christmas and New Year festivities have ended and when the days become cold and grey.
-Here are our simple techniques to feeling better over the next few months.
+Here are some techniques help you to feel better over the next few months.

 If you overspent over the holiday period, start to take control of your finances again by putting some cash aside every week so you can pay off credit card and other bills.

 When it gets dark early and it’s cold and wet, there’s a temptation to stay indoors – but there’s nothing guaranteed to lift the spirits more than good company.
-It doesn’t have to be an expensive night out either – just meet with a few friends for a games evening and you’ll feel your mood begin to brighten.
+It doesn’t have to be expensive – just meet with a few friends on a Zoom call for a games evening and you’ll feel your mood begin to brighten.
 Remember to check in with friends that might be struggling too.

 All that celebrating can take it out of you, so it’s important to get back into a regular evening pattern.
 Lack of sleep can affect your concentration and your mood.
 The National Sleep Foundation suggests young adults need between 7 and 9 hours rest a night to function properly.